rickymac68/CIPs/CPS-?/README.md

     * Likely this fraud could be automated via smart contract in a trustless manner such that the price for a vote is displayed and so that the dishonest voters would not need to trust the dishonest DRep for payment.
     * This attack could also be carried out on a vote for parameter change or on any other governance action.

-**Recommendation:**
+**Modeling Cardano Governance On Bee Democracy**
   * The notion that we are locked into any given voting system because of current blockchain structure is an illusion
     * Our community can build anything it wants if we believe we can
-    * Let's build a blockchain to fit our voting needs not an inadequate voting system to fit our blockchain
+    * Let's build a blockchain to fit our voting needs not a voting system to fit our blockchain
   * Bee Democracy
     * Over millions of years, through the process of evolution, nature has already worked out the form of democracy which produces the most truth and best results for its citizens
     * [This video explains Bee Democracy](https://youtu.be/NDnQ4pAjBUg?t=310)